yomidevs/yomitan/PRIVACY-POLICY.md

 [Mecab](https://taku910.github.io/mecab/) connectivity is available for text parsing.
 Yomitan may send **search query text** to Mecab for parsing.

-Mecab does not distribute any data, all data stays on your device.
+Mecab does not distribute any data; all data stays on your device.